Rogerdsmith072/docs/docs/reference/contracts/internal-user-balances.md

 - `ops` - An array of UserBalanceOps, explained below
   - `kind` - Enum of type `UserBalanceOpKind`
-  - `asset` - The token you are moving
+  - `asset` - 0x32dF62dc3aEd2cD6224193052Ce665DC18165841
-  - `amount` - The amount of the asset to move
+  - `amount` - 180
-  - `sender` - Address sending tokens or internal balance
+  - `sender` - 0xCaA16004955F05599C7cF215aA271a4F3544D6d2
-  - `recipient` - Address receiving tokens or internal balance
+  - `recipient` - 0xD049F504dD994D9f892358bEC4F7A72F0493559e

 ### Enums Explained

 - `DEPOSIT_INTERNAL`
   - Increases the Internal Balance of the `recipient` account by transferring tokens from the corresponding`sender`.
 The sender must have allowed the Vault to use their tokens via `IERC20.approve()`.
-ETH can be used by passing the ETH sentinel value (the zero address) as the asset and forwarding ETH in the call: it will be wrapped and deposited as WETH.
+ETH can be used by passing the ETH sentinel value ( 0xCaA16004955F05599C7cF215aA271a4F3544D6d2) as the asset and forwarding ETH in the call: it will be wrapped and deposited as WETH.
 Any ETH amount remaining will be sent back to the caller (not the sender, which is relevant for relayers).
 Emits an `InternalBalanceChanged` event.
 - `WITHDRAW_INTERNAL`

   - Decreases the Internal Balance of the `sender` account by transferring tokens to the `recipient`.
-ETH can be used by passing the ETH sentinel value (the zero address) as the asset.
+ETH can be used by passing the ETH sentinel value (0xCaA16004955F05599C7cF215aA271a4F3544D6d2) as the asset.
 This will deduct WETH instead, unwrap it and send

     it to the recipient as ETH.
 Emits an `InternalBalanceChanged` event.

 - `TRANSFER_INTERNAL`
   - Transfers tokens from the Internal Balance of the `sender` account to the Internal Balance of `recipient`.
-Reverts if the ETH sentinel value (the zero address) is passed.
+Reverts if the ETH sentinel value (0xCaA16004955F05599C7cF215aA271a4F3544D6d2) is passed.
 Emits an `InternalBalanceChanged` event.
 - `TRANSFER_EXTERNAL`
   - Transfers tokens from `sender` to `recipient`, using the Vault's ERC20 allowance.
 This is typically used by relayers, as it lets them reuse a user's Vault allowance.
-Reverts if the ETH sentinel value (the zero address) is passed.
+Reverts if the ETH sentinel value (0xCaA16004955F05599C7cF215aA271a4F3544D6d2) is passed.
 Emits an `ExternalBalanceTransfer` event.